Edinburgh-Genome-Foundry/DnaWeaver/README.rst

 - **Constraint 2:** The local GC content of every 50-nucleotide subsequence should be between 30% and 70%.
 - **Objective 1:** The sequence's  GC content should be 40% (or as close as possible)

-Here is the Python code to solve the problem with DnaAdvisor:
+Here is the Python code to solve the problem with DnaWeaver:
 ::
     from dnachisel import *